Optimized heat transfer solutions to meet emission reduction requirements

 Pioneered by Canadian-headquartered Solex Thermal Science, the technology heats, cools or dries powders, crystals or granules indirectly.
 Typical applications include fertilizer, potash, sugar, polymers, oilseeds, salts and biosolids, to name a few.

-The patented heat exchanger technology utilizes vertically oriented plates with internal channels through which the cooling or heating fluid flows.
+The proprietary heat exchanger technology utilizes vertically oriented plates with internal channels through which the cooling or heating fluid flows.
 The configuration provides a large heat transfer area within a compact unit.
 The bulk solids flow by gravity between the plates, while a heat transfer fluid (e.g. hot water, steam, thermal oil) or refrigerant fluid (e.g. cold water, glycol water) flows counter-current through the plate’s internal channels.
 A mass-flow discharge device guarantees the uniform flow of the product through the exchangers, thereby producing a uniform temperature product at the discharge.

 Solex uses a proprietary thermal modelling software to calculate product temperature profiles at every point through the heat exchanger to accurately predict performance.
 Capabilities include steam systems, multiple heat exchanger banks, co-current and counter-current flow of heat transfer media, drying evaporation loads, continuous flow and batch operations and more.